ImprobableStudios/AI-Resources/README.md

 ---

 ## Theme 2: AutoGen Framework and Magentic Ecosystem

+_Covers Microsoft's AutoGen framework and the Magentic-One multi-agent system, with resources for learning, implementation, and extending capabilities._

 AutoGen is an open-source framework developed by Microsoft designed to facilitate the creation of multi-agent AI applications.
 It enables developers to build complex workflows by orchestrating multiple AI agents that can communicate, collaborate, and perform tasks autonomously.
 AutoGen emphasizes modularity, scalability, and ease of use, making it a state-of-the-art platform for generative AI applications.